FabianWe/django-bootstrap3-multidatepicker/README.md

 There are some packages that already try to do this, however I've never found one with working multidate support.
+The package's homepage can be found [here](https://github.com/FabianWe/django-bootstrap3-multidatepicker) on GitHub.

 I'll slightly follow the package as provide [here](https://github.com/nkunihiko/django-bootstrap3-datetimepicker).
 This package supports single date selection, mine will cover multidate selection.